 Topic 3: Analyzing the Impact of Individual Perception of Organisational Culture on the Learning Transfer Environment

-Research Aim: The research will be conducted empirically in order to assess the relationship between culture (as perceived by employees) and the work environment based learning factors (i.e. learning transfer environment [LTE]) in the organisation).
-LTE is to be measured using factors of feedback and coaching received resistance or openness to chance, personal outcomes, and supervisor and peer support.
+Research Aim: The research will be conducted empirically to assess the relationship between culture (as perceived by employees) and the work environment based learning factors (i.e. learning transfer environment [LTE]) in the organisation).
+LTE is to be measured using feedback and coaching factors that received resistance or openness to chance, personal outcomes, and supervisor and peer support.

 Topic 4: The Role of Organisational Culture on Development of Psychological Distress in the Workplace

-Research Aim: The purpose of the study will be to analyze the extent to which organisational culture may cause the symptoms of psychological distress in the workforce.
-The study will use organisational culture and work organisation conditions as base factors of culture in order to relate them to psychological distress in employees.
+Research Aim: The purpose of the study will be to analyse the extent to which organisational culture may cause the symptoms of psychological distress in the workforce.
+The study will use corporate culture and work organisation conditions as base factors of culture to relate them to employees' psychological distress.
 The research will be conducted using quantitative research techniques.

 Topic 5: Analyzing the Role of Leadership and Organisational Culture